nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-sequencing-data-with-lists-in-elm.md

 (\peep memo -> )
 ```

 We can transform it and change it until we reach the end.
-At the end, whatever the value of memo is is going to be the return value of the entire call to the function.
-In this case, our memo is going to a maybe person.
+At the end, whatever the value of `memo` is is going to be the return value of the entire call to the function.
+In this case, our `memo` is going to a `Maybe person`.

-Inside of this anonymous function, let's check to see if the memo is already occupied by a value or not.
-We'll do this using a case statement and a feature of Elm called "pattern matching." `case memo of`, and then right now, we can enter `Just`, and then a `_` and an `->`, and then `Nothing`, and then an `->`.
+Inside of this anonymous function, let's check to see if the `memo` is already occupied by a value or not.
+We'll do this using a case statement and a feature of Elm called "pattern matching." `case `memo` of`, and then right now, we can enter `Just`, and then a `_` and an `->`, and then `Nothing`, and then an `->`.

 ```javascript
 ...